prasannasPitch/Projects_Self_Driving_Car/Highway_Driving/README.md

 The d vector has a magnitude of 1 and points perpendicular to the road in the direction of the right-hand side of the road.
 The d vector can be used to calculate lane positions.
 For example, if you want to be in the left lane at some waypoint just add the waypoint's (x,y) coordinates with the d vector multiplied by 2.
 Since the lane is 4 m wide, the middle of the left lane (the lane closest to the double-yellow dividing line) is 2 m from the waypoint.

 If you would like to be in the middle lane, add the waypoint's coordinates to the d vector multiplied by 6 = (2+4), since the center of the middle lane is 4 m from the center of the left lane, which is itself 2 m from the double-yellow dividing line and the waypoints.

-Converting Frenet Coordinates
-We have included a helper function, getXY, which takes in Frenet (s,d) coordinates and transforms them to (x,y) coordinates.

-Interpolating Points
-If you need to estimate the location of points between the known waypoints, you will need to "interpolate" the position of those points.

-In previous lessons we looked at fitting polynomials to waypoints.
-Once you have a polyn